imedadel/cattous/README.md

 )
 ```

-If you would like to add extra styles to `Div`, you can easily use styled-components for that.
+If you would like to add extra styles to `Div`, you can easily use styled-components for that. `as` is used to change the resulting HTML element.

 ```JS
 const StyledDiv = styled(Div)`